symbol/symbol-docs/source/sdk.rst

 SDK
 ####

-The **Symbol Software Development Kit** is the primary software development tool to create |codename| components, such as additional tools, libraries, or applications.
+The **Symbol SDK** is the primary software development tool to create |codename| components, such as additional tools, libraries, or applications.

 It enables developers to focus on their product rather than on the specific API details due to its higher abstraction.